310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 {% endbubble %}

 {% bubble Mao %}
-A <em>"seal"<em>…?
+A <em>"seal"</em>…?
 I see… It was all thanks to everyone helping us, so I’m seriously glad to hear that everyone cheered in joy.

 Though personally speaking, it still doesn't feel real.
 {% endbubble %}